Vasospasm occurs when blood vessels constrict (or tighten). It can be very painful and is usually worse when you are cold.

 - Warm your bathroom before undressing for showers.

 If the pain continues, you may consider taking supplements or medication.

 - Fish oil capsules (containing essential fatty acids) or evening primrose oil (gamma linoleic) may improve blood vessel relaxation.

 - Magnesium tablets help to relax the blood vessels.
-You may take Blackmore's Biomagnesium one to two tablets daily (each tablet is equivalent to 300mg magnesium).
+You may take one to two Blackmore's Biomagnesium tablets daily (each tablet is equivalent to 300mg magnesium).